ono-midori/ono-midori.github.io/techs/libevent.md

 ### Deferred callbacks

 By default, a bufferevent callbacks are executed immediately when the corresponding condition happens.
 (This is true of evbuffer callbacks too; we'll get to those later.)
 This immediate invocation can make trouble when dependencies get complex. *For example, suppose that there is a callback that moves data into evbuffer A when it grows empty, and another callback that processes data out of evbuffer A when it grows full.
-Since these calls are all happening on the stack, you might risk a stack overflow if the dependency grows nasty enough.*
+Since these calls are all happening on the stack, you might risk a stack overflow if the dependency grows nasty enough.* z

 To solve this, you can tell a bufferevent (or an evbuffer) that its callbacks should be deferred.
 When the conditions are met for a deferred callback, rather than invoking it immediately, it is queued as part of the `event_loop()` call, and invoked after the regular events' callbacks.